davidzhangbj/cursor-extension/README.md

 2. Type and select the command:
    - Type "Seekdb Docs" or "Add Seekdb Docs"
-   - Select the `Add Seekdb Docs to .cursor/rules` command
+   - Select the `Add Seekdb Docs` command

 3. The documentation will be automatically added to:
    - `.cursor/rules/seekdb-docs` directory (official documentation)